-Sufferers of Sjogren’s Syndrome commonly experience dry eyes, which may be accompanied by blurred vision, light sensitivity, and eye irritation.
-However, dry eyes can have numerous other causes as well, and needn’t necessarily be a symptom of Sjogren’s Syndrome.
+Sufferers commonly experience dry eyes, accompanied by blurred vision, light sensitivity, and eye irritation.
+However, dry eyes can have numerous other causes and needn’t necessarily be a symptom of Sjogren’s Syndrome.

-Aside from dry eyes, people with Sjogren’s Syndrome tend to suffer from a dry mouth, which may also lead to an inability to chew and swallow easily.
-Sjogren’s Syndrome can also cause dry sinuses, which can lead to a high occurrence of sinus infections.
-Sufferers can experience dry and sore skin as well.
+Aside from dry eyes, people tend to suffer from a dry mouth, which may also lead to an inability to chew and swallow easily.
+Sjogren’s Syndrome can also cause dry sinuses, leading to a high occurrence of sinus infections.
+Sufferers may also experience dry and sore skin.

 Joint and muscle pain are also common, and the disease can occur alongside arthritis in some people.